rtmigo/schedulers_dart/README.md

 load balancing, rate limiting, lazy execution.

 *In the examples below, objects receive tasks immediately after constructors.
-But in fact, objects can handle calls to the `run` method at random times.
+But in fact, the `run` method can be run at random times.
 The tasks will be distributed in time in the same way.*

 # IntervalScheduler